-- Screw the plastic feet into the underside of the ground baseplate (A) using the self-tapping wood screws provided, with a Phillips screwdriver.
+Note: When tightening screws, tighten them until firm, but be careful not to strip the holes by over-tightening.
+If you use an electric screwdriver, do final tightening with a standard screwdriver to avoid stripping. - Screw the plastic feet into the underside of the ground baseplate (A) using the self-tapping wood screws provided, with a Phillips screwdriver.
 Insert the screws through the feet and thread them into the predrilled starter holes. - Loosely attach the front brace (B) to the two side panels (C) with six of the base assembly screws in the predrilled holes.
 Use the smaller Allen wrench to tighten the screws.
-The side panels should be oriented so the SkyQuest labels are facing outward.
-Do not completely tighten the screws yet. - 3.
-Attach the two sides (C) with the front brace attached to the top baseplate (D) with the remaining six base assembly screws in the predrilled holes.
-Tighten all six screws.

-- 4. Tighten the six side screws installed earlier. - 5.
+The side panels should be oriented so the SkyQuest label is facing outward.
+Do not completely tighten the screws yet. - Attach the two sides (C) with the front brace attached to the top baseplate (D) with the remaining six base assembly screws in the predrilled holes.
+Tighten all six screws. - 4.
+Tighten the six side screws installed earlier. - 5.
 Insert the white nylon bushing (E) into the hole in the center of the top baseplate (D).
 Tap the nylon bushing in so it goes all the way into the top baseplate.
 The nylon bushing should be flush with the top surface of the top baseplate. - 6.
-Insert the T-nut (K) into the center hole of the ground baseplate (A) so the nut's flanged top is on the same side of the baseplate as the Teflon pads.
-Thread the large hex-head bolt (G) with a 3/8" washer (F) attached up through the ground baseplate and through the T-nut until it is tight.
-Now position the top baseplate (D) (with side panels attached) over the ground baseplate and lower it so the bolt goes through the nylon spacer in the center hole of the top baseplate.
-Now thread the remaining 3/8" washer (H) and lock nut (I) onto the bolt's shaft.
-You might need to hold the bolt's head in place with another crescent wrench or pliers.
-Tighten the lock nut with the wrench just enough to allow a slight separation of the top and bottom baseplates when the mount is lifted.
-The purpose of the lock nut is merely to keep the two baseplates from coming apart when moving the telescope.
-Overtightening the lock nut (I) will make the mount difficult to rotate in the azimuthal (horizontal) direction. - 7.
+Thread the large hex-head bolt (G) with a 3/8" washer (F) attached up through the bottom of the ground baseplate (A), and through the pre-installed T-nut (K).
+Now, position the top baseplate (D) (with side panels attached) over the ground baseplate so the top baseplate's center hole is over the exposed shaft of the large hex-head bolt.
+Lower the top baseplate over the bolt so that the bolt goes through the nylon spacer in the center hole.
+Now thread on the remaining 3/8" washer (H) and lock nut (I) to the bolt's shaft.
+You may need to hold the bolts in place with another crescent wrench or pliers to do this.
+Tighten the lock nut with the crescent wrench just enough to allow a slight separation of the top baseplate from the ground baseplate when the mount is lifted.
+The purpose of the nut is only to keep the two baseplates from coming apart when moving the telescope.
+Note: Overtightening the lock nut (I) will make the mount difficult to rotate in the azimuthal (left-to-right) direction. - 7.
 Attach the handle (J) to the front brace (B) with the two black socket-head screws.
 Insert the screws through the handle and into the predrilled holes.
 Place the 5/16" washers and 5/16" nuts on the protruding ends of the screws.
-Tighten the nuts with a crescent wrench while holding the screws stationary with the large Allen wrench. - 8.
-The rubber bumper (L) provides a convenient "stop" for the telescope's altitude motion; it prevents the telescope mirror cell from being knocked against the hard surface of the base's front brace.
+Tighten the nuts with a crescent wrench while holding the bolts stationary with the large Allen wrench. - 8.
+The rubber bumper provides a convenient "stop" for the telescope's altitude motion; it prevents the telescope mirror cell from being knocked against the hard surface of the base's front brace.
 At the bottom of the interior surface of the front brace, you will notice a small index mark engraved.
 Remove the backing from the rubber bumper and position the bumper over the index mark, as shown in Figure 3.
 Press firmly so the adhesive holds the bumper securely in place.